couchbaselabs/mini-hacks/kitchen-sync/swift/README.md

 ## Setup

-1. Make sure that you have the lastet XCode installed on your Mac.
+1. Make sure that you have the lastet Xcode installed on your Mac.

 2. Clone this [repo](https://github.com/couchbaselabs/mini-hacks) or download the [zip](https://github.com/couchbaselabs/mini-hacks/archive/master.zip).